apache/incubator-taverna-site/content/download/maven/index.md

 ## Pre Apache Releases and Snapshots

-The pre-Apache Taverna artifacts are available as a maven download from
+The pre-Apache Taverna artifacts are available as a Maven download from
   <http://repository.mygrid.org.uk/artifactory/mygrid-all/>,
 hosted by the [eScience Lab, University of Manchester](http://www.esciencelab.org.uk/)